 If you’re not ready to give up your handheld light, you can always keep one in your pocket for extra safety and maneuverability.

 Read our Ultimate Guide to Flashlights to learn what to look for when finding the best flashlight for your needs

-This is an essential feature for those who hunt at nighttime or in the early morning.
-Red, green and blue lights will help you see around you without spooking game or affecting your night adjusted vision.
+Colors are an essential feature for those who hunt at nighttime or in the early morning.
+Red, green and blue lights will help you see around you in the dark without spooking game or affecting your night-adjusted vision.

-Red is the most widely available color option in headlamps, but green light is usually easier to see.
+Red is the most widely available color option in headlamps, but a green light is usually easier to see.
 Some hunters also like to get a purple handheld flashlight that lets them follow blood trails better.
-Other lamps include an amber light that’s best for nighttime fishing.
+Other colors include an amber light option that’s best for nighttime fishing on the waters.
 It also doesn’t attract bugs while allowing you to see well.

 Read our Ultimate Guide to Flashlight Tint to learn all about how important Flashlight Color Tints are.

 The ability to vary the distance and width of the beam in headlamps is valuable for in camp and when you’re guiding yourself along a dark trail.

 You’ll be able to see exactly where you’re going with a long, focused beam type of light.
 A wide floodlight lets you scan your immediate surroundings fast and effectively.
 Most headlamps don’t feature a strobe light option.

 The headlamps we included in our list are all-powerful and will allow you to see over a hundred feet on max outputs.
 All the headlamps also have adjustable beams, so you can go from wide to narrow lights with a quick twist or click of a button.